 - Ich hebe meine Katze vom Schreibtisch runter.

 - I liftmy cat down from the deyuagjejgjjcgjazg…

 Shoo, shoo… get off of here, I gotta finish the piuaziagsdf… no… get d….OOOOUTCH!
 Be damned beast!
 Scratch the hand that feeds you and feed you it shall no more.

 “Emanuel, could you really let ME starve?!
 Me, the cutest thing ever.”

 What?
 Who… oh my god, my cat can talk!
 And it’s stuck up, too!!
 And I don’t even have a cat!!!
 Man, I think I REALLY had too much coffee at this point.
 Time to stop.
 So, this our look at the verb abheben.
 Literally, it means to lift off, and the one use you REALLY have to remember is taking out cash.

 As always, if you have any questions or suggestions or if you want to try out some examples, just leave me a comment.

 I hope you liked it and see you next time.

-Earned Point(s): 0 of 0, (0) What kind of notions does the prefix particle ab add to the main verb? (multiple choice) What does abheben NOT mean?
+0 of 4 Questions completed Questions: You have already completed the quiz before.
+Hence you can not start it again.
+Quiz is loading… You must sign in or sign up to start the quiz.
+You must first complete the following: 0 of 4 Questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What kind of notions does the prefix particle ab add to the main verb? (multiple choice) What does abheben NOT mean?
 Which is the most common verb for: “to lift something down from something” Abheben means “to pick up the phone”.
-Which verb expresses the same thing and is also really common?
+Which verb expresses the samething and is also really common?

 0 Essay(s) Pending (Possible Point(s): 0)